-Here's our guide on the most common queries regarding pressure treated garden products as well as the most popular frequently questions asked by our previous customers:
+Here's our guide on the most common benefits and concerns regarding pressure treated garden products as well as the most popular frequently questions asked by our previous customers:

-We would advise to use a branded outdoor wood preservative and re-apply a coating on a yearly basis in order to keep your timber product looking fresh, clean and protected as much as possible from weathering.
+We would advise using a branded outdoor wood preservative and re-apply a coating on a yearly basis in order to keep your timber product looking fresh, clean and protected as much as possible from weathering.

 Adding treatment on a yearly basis will help to keep the timber looking in that "freshly cut" state.
 However, if you didn't plan on re-treating or painting the wood, then most of the wood used in our products will mellow into a silvery-grey colour over time.

-Timber is a natural product and so splits and cracks may appear, this is due to to the change in temperature from season to season and the change in humidity within the air, which can cause the wood to expand and contract.
+Timber is a natural product and so splits and cracks may appear, this is due to the change in temperature from day to day and season to season, where a change in humidity within the air can cause the wood to expand and contract.